ZhijianZhou01/metav/README.md

 ## 3. Configuration of dependent software and database
-In order to manage the path and parameters of theses dependent software convenienty, the ```xml``` file is used to record the their configuration.
-In general, paths and parameters of software only need to be configured once in the first running, except for the host database used to filter contamination.
+In order to manage the path and parameters of dependent softwares convenienty, the ```xml``` file is used to record their configuration.

+In general, paths and parameters of software only need to be configured once in the first running, except for the host database used to filter contamination of host genome.

 ### 3.1. about *.xml file
 The template (profiles.xml) of configuration is provided in the github repository, please note,